|Adobe Rose – down town dreaming|

 The most requested breakfast from returning guests to the Adobe Rose, is the steel cut oatmeal with maple cream and home made banana ice cream.
-I can confirm it is absolutely delicious.
+It is absolutely delicious.

 |Awaiting the oatmeal special|

-Marion and Jim are a cultured and well travelled couple who go out of their way to provide you with local tips to make the most of your stay.
-They are an absolute mine of information about the area, and welcome a lot of guests visiting the nearby University of Arizona.
+Marion and Jim are a cultured and well travelled couple.
+They go out of their way to provide you with local tips to make the most of your stay.
+An absolute mine of information about the area, they welcome a lot of guests visiting the nearby University of Arizona.
 There were a couple of astronomers staying there when I was there.
-Star gazing is big in these parts, but from my perspective – so is shopping!
+Star gazing is big in these parts.

 |Sunny sea horse|

-A trip across the Mexican border to Nogales (some may call it ‘No Go’ Nogales, but not me) was a lot of fun.
-There’s no sales tax here and you can buy the gorgeous hand made Mexican glass and tiles and mirrors and Talavera ceramics, for a fraction of what it would cost you elsewhere.
+A trip across the Mexican border to the nearest Mexican town of Nogales is a lot of fun.
+There is no sales tax here.
+Buy gorgeous hand made Mexican glass, tiles and mirrors and Talavera ceramics.
+All for a fraction of what it would cost you in the US.

-The Day of the Dead is also big here and you will see lots of skeleton related products, which are quite cool, if a little gruesome.
-Many small shops which suffered when visitors stopped coming for a while, have now become super cheap pharmacies and dentists undercutting the more pricey but identical American offering over the border..
+The Day of the Dead is also big here and you will see lots of skeleton related products, cool, if a little gruesome.
+Small shops suffered when visitors stopped coming for a while, when it became known as ‘No Go Nogales.’
+They now become super cheap pharmacies and dentists undercutting the more pricey but identical American offering over the border..